pypa/build/docs/development/contributing.rst

 documentation, and performs other checks.
 All CI checks must pass before a pull request can be merged.
 If CI fails, review the output to understand what went wrong and push fixes to your branch.

+*****************************
+ Workflow Security Practices
+*****************************

+If your contribution involves modifying GitHub Actions workflows in the ``.github/workflows/`` directory, additional security considerations apply.
+The project follows modern security best practices to protect the release process and prevent supply chain attacks.
+All workflow modifications must maintain these security properties.

+Actions must be pinned to specific commit SHAs rather than tags or branch names.
+This prevents attacks where an attacker gains control of an action repository and moves a tag to point to malicious code.
+When adding or updating an action reference, use the full commit SHA as a comment alongside the action version for maintainability.
+For example, ``uses: actions/checkout@de0fac2e4500dabe0009e67214ff5f5447ce83dd # v6`` pins to a specific commit while documenting the version for future reference.

+Workflows must follow the principle of least privilege by setting ``permissions: {}`` at the workflow level and granting only the minimal necessary permissions to individual jobs.
+Each job should explicitly declare the permissions it requires, such as ``contents: read`` for jobs that only need to read repository contents or ``id-token: write`` for jobs that need to authenticate with external services using OIDC.
+Never grant broader permissions than necessary, as excessive permissions increase the impact of potential vulnerabilities.

+Checkout actions must include ``persist-credentials: false`` to prevent GitHub tokens from being persisted in the working directory where they could be leaked through artifacts or caches.
+This protection is particularly important for workflows that upload artifacts or create caches that might be accessible to others.
+The only exception is the pre-release workflow which needs persistent credentials to push commits and tags, and this exception is acceptable because the workflow runs in a protected environment requiring manual approval.

+When proposing workflow changes, consider the security implications of each modification.
+Adding new permissions, introducing new actions, or changing environment configurations all affect the project's security posture.
+If you're unsure whether a workflow change has security implications, ask a maintainer for guidance.
+The project uses automated security scanning with tools like zizmor to catch common workflow vulnerabilities, but manual review remains essential for maintaining security.

 ****************
  Issue Tracking
 ****************